Ticket holders for one NFL team will get $200,000 in refunds

 The refunds and settlement come roughly one year after the DA's office sued the Commanders, accusing the team of illegally withholding hundreds of thousands of dollars in security deposits.
 The team possessed more than $200,000 in customer deposits as of March 2022, prosecutors said.
 Keeping the deposits violates D.C.'s Consumer Protection Procedures Act, prosecutors said in their lawsuit.

-The Commanders, which is in the middle of a potential sale, didn't immediately respond to a request from CBS MoneyWatch.
+The Commanders, which is in the middle of a potential sale, denied all allegations Monday.

-In an email to The Associated Press, a Commanders spokesperson said, "We have not accepted security deposits or seat licenses in more than a decade and have been actively working to return any remaining deposits since 2014."

-Last year, the Commanders settled with Maryland over season-ticket holder deposits by agreeing to return money and pay the state $250,000, the AP reported.
+Last year, the Commanders settled with Maryland over season-ticket holder deposits by agreeing to return money and pay the state $250,000, the Associated Press reported.

 Cumbersome return process